thanujadax/thanujadax.github.io/index.md

 ## ENWAY - Technology stack for autonomous navigation and operation of service vehicles
 ![blitz-one.jpg]({{ site.url }}/assets/images/blitz-one.jpg)
 I was with [Enway](https://enway.ai) from 2017 until 2020 as a co-founder.
 Enway produces autonomous sweepers capable of cleaning warehouses, public squares, car parks and streets, without a human driver.
+Watch a video [here](https://www.youtube.com/watch?v=LD-oJn8HPBM) if you are interested.

 ## Efficient 2D neuron boundary segmentation with local topological constraints